 DMP is an optional component of a programmatic tech stack.
 Its implementation adds a few extra steps before it comes down to an open auction that we described in the programmatic article.

-From the advertiser’s point of view, the process goes the following way:
+From the advertiser’s point of view, the process goes as follows:

 Step #1.
 Let’s say the advertiser wants to target males aged 20-25, located in Kyiv, who were recently looking for a toaster.
 They set targeting criteria in their DSP, and the process starts.